-I am currently working as a research assistant at the Aging Research Centre (ARC) at Karolinska Institutet under Amaia Calderon Larrañaga.
+I am a PhD student at the Department of Medical Epidemiology and Biostatistics (MEB).
+My main supervisor is Tobias Nordström, and co-supervisros are Anna Lantz, Martik Eklund, and Henrik Grönberg.
+My research studies prostate cancer diagnostics epidemiology.
 I am a medical doctor, and I have a Master's in Public Health Epidemiology from Karolinska Institutet.
-Before joining ARC, I have worked in tobacco control at World Health Organization - Jordan Country Office, as a regional coordinator at Framework Convention Alliance, a public health consultant at King Hussein Cancer Center, and a project officer at Global Research, Education and Advocacy for Community Health (REACH) Project.
+Before joining MEB as a PhD student, I have worked in tobacco control at World Health Organization - Jordan Country Office, as a regional coordinator at Framework Convention Alliance/Global Alliance for Tobacco Control (GATC), a public health consultant at King Hussein Cancer Center, and a project officer at Global Research, Education and Advocacy for Community Health (REACH) Project, research assistant at the Aging Research Center (ARC) at KI, and scientist at Schain Research.
 My master's thesis studied mortality and biochemical recurrence after curatively-treated localized prostate cancer under the supervision of Markus Aly and Alessio Crippa.
-My current project aims to assess the validity and feasibility of the Health Assessment Tool (HAT) for geriatric age group in primary healthcare.
 My interest areas are clinical epidemiology, urological epidemiology, decolonizing global health, tobacco control and learning about advanced statistical methods.

 2. I teach about thematic analysis and meta-ethnography in the Qualitative Methods course for the Master's in Public Health Sciences at KI